tytydraco/yessleep/out/Trinkets_and_Talismans_Part_2.md

 Marianne, still pinned up against the car, sobbing and crying to be let go.
 Andrew stood and quickly realised the mistake he had just made as he watched Harry dial 911.

 Andrew let Marianne go and took off across the street towards his house, leaving his wife on the floor of our driveway sobbing, gasping for air.

-*"We got you, you son of a bitch!"* I shouted towards the house as he ran inside.
-*"YOU ARE DONE YOU FUCKING MONSTER!
+*"We got you, you son of a bitch!"* I shouted towards the house as he ran inside.*"YOU ARE DONE YOU FUCKING MONSTER!
 YOU HEAR ME?
 DONE!"* I continued.

 I don't know why I did that, the fear my body felt immediately after those words came out of my mouth..
 I could not stop shaking.

 Harry and I helped Marianne up from the ground and ushered her inside as we waited for the police to arrive.
 What an awful turn of events, I knew the topic would have caused some tenseness between us but I did not expect this at all..

-The sirens and red and blue lights approached and pulled up across the road. \~
-I stood up and made my way towards the door, as I reached for the handle, I hear Harry's bloody curdling scream from the other room.
+The sirens, red and blue lights approached and pulled up across the road. \~I stood up and made my way towards the door, as I reached for the handle, I hear Harry's blood curdling scream from the other room.